spawnmarvel/azure-arm-104/3_compute/vm_simple_win/readme.md

 Write-Host $passWordSecure
 ```

-### 5 Use SSH/Putty to login
+### 5 Use mstsc to login
 Get the IP from Azure VM
-Open Az CLI-> Type ssh vmname@ip, then agree and give password.
-But please use private key file in prod.
+But please use private IP in prod and make a separate public IP or other "DMZ" stuff

 ### 6 Scripts
 Use the scripts: